laravel-enso/documentation/docs/guide/developing-with-enso.md

 Once your options are configured, you may generate the corresponding files.

-While files are generated for you in their proper locations, the routes are printed in the terminal and you should copy them into your `routes/api.php` files.
+While files are generated for you in their proper locations, the back end routes are printed in the terminal and you should copy them into your `routes/api.php` files.

 ```shell